flightphp/docs/content/en/learn/autoloading.md

 // no namespacing required

 // All autoloaded classes are recommended to be Pascal Case (each word capitalized, no spaces)
-// It is a requirement that you cannot have an underscore in your class name class MyController {
+// As of 3.7.2, you can use Pascal_Snake_Case for your class names by running Loader::setV2ClassLoading(false);
+class MyController {

 	public function index() {